-GRIM is a message layer for resource-rich cluster computers.
-The current version utilizes a Myrinet SAN for interconnecting host systems, although GRIM could be adapted for use with other network substrates.
+GRIM is a message layer for resource-rich cluster computers that in the current version utilizes a Myrint SAN for interconnecting host systems.
 The GRIM communication library is comprised of user-space software, kernel-space device drivers, and peripheral device firmware.
 The library currently utilizes the Linux 2.4 kernel, although previous kernels have been used during GRIM's evolution.
 In order to minimize the impact of an ever-changing Linux kernel, the majority of GRIM's functionality is constructed in user-space software and NI-based firmware.
-In recent versions of GRIM, the

-LANai 4 NI firmware has been ported for use with the newer LANai 9 version of the Myrinet NI card.
+In recent versions of GRIM, the LANai 4 NI firmware has been ported for use with the newer LANai 9 version of the Myrinet NI card.
 This adaptation has resulted in significant performance improvements due to advances in the LANai's architecture.